Sound Space Musical Terms and Definitions Glossary

 Scale: A series of notes ordered by pitch.

-Staccato: Short, detached notes.
+Staccato: Short detached notes.

 T

-Tempo: The speed of a piece of music.
+Tempo: The speed of music.

 U

-Upbeat: A weak beat preceding a strong beat.
+Upbeat: A weak beat before the downbeat.

-Unison: Two or more parts sounding the same pitch.
+Unison: Two parts playing the same pitch.

 V